EXPLORE CORE FEATURES

 Request item execution

-Execution groups and conditional execution
+Manage execution groups and conditional execution

 Selecting the same set of request items for execution again and again can become a tedious and time-consuming tasks.
 If you have to execute the same request items many times, try execution groups.
 Execution groups are powerful feature for simplified execution of multiple request items and allow you to specify custom execution order for every request item contained in the group.
+Execution groups also support conditional execution of request items based on the execution result of some other request item in the same group.
+For example, you can specify to execute certain request item only if some other request item was successfully executed.

 Execution groups